googlemaps-samples/js-api-samples/README.md

 Each example is one atomic unit, for which dependencies must be individually set up.

-{# TODO: Write up a description of how these are set up (single example, don't have to build the entire collection, yadda yadda yadda) #}

-### Build
+### Build samples

-1. Run `npm i` to install dependencies; this runs TSC, which compiles the JavaScript.
+1. Run `npm i` to install dependencies.
+You only need to do this once, and thereafter only to update dependencies.
+1. Navigate to the top level (`samples/`).

+  - To build a single sample, run `npm run build --workspace=sample-name/`
+  - To build all samples, run `npm run build-all`.

+Build output is copied to the main `dist/` folder.
+Each individual sample folder also contains a `dist/` folder, but this is only used by Vite for live preview.

+### Run a single sample

+1. Navigate to the folder for the sample you want to run (`cd samples/sample-name`).
-1. Run `npm start` to test a single example locally.
+1. Run `npm start` to start a server with that sample.

 ### Test

-{# TODO: verify these test steps #}
+{# OLD STEPS FOR REFERENCE (we are NEVER doing snapshots testing FYI) #}
-1. `npm test` Test outputs.
+1. `npm test` Test outputs. {# !!! this assumes that we have a test command defined in package.json (right now to test, run `npx playwright test`) #}
-1. (Optional) `npm run lint` Fix lint issues with `npm run format`
+1. (Optional) `npm run lint` Fix lint issues with `npm run format` {# TODO: Verify this (look at the commands on js-samples). #}
-1. (Optional) `npm run test:playwright:playground:update-snapshots` Update snapshots.
-This uses an custom env var to only to only update screenshots that differ from the previous ones (Playwright only supports `none`, `all`, or `missing`).
-To update all screenshots, use `npm run test:playwright:playground:update-snapshots -- --update-snapshots`.
-It's possible to target a single sample by using `-g <sample-name>`.

-### Run

-1. Start a server with a single sample using `npm start`.

 ## Contributing